thmsndk/vscode.poe2-filter/README.md

 - Error/warnings improvements:
   - Detection of nested blocks
   - Detection of empty blocks
-  - Warnings if a rule is not applied due to a previous rule
   - More parameter validations
 - Command completion and snippets
 - Hover documentation for commands